 At a certain point within the life of the policy, a term life insurance may be convertible to a whole life insurance policy.
 This is known as a “term conversion“.
 The value of the term conversion is the fact that no further underwriting is needed in order to convert the policy to a whole life policy.
 This means that if an insured person has health problems during the course of the term policy coverage they will not be left without coverage after the term ends.
 They can simply convert the policy to a permanent form of life insurance.
 Each policy may have a different point at which it is eligible for a term conversion.

-It is important to understand the specific rules and difference of each product before you purchase the insurance.
-Each company may have difference between the same product, and each company may sell multiple product types which may appear similar, but they may have nuances which may make a big difference to the owner such as the return of premium clause.
+It is important to understand the specific rules and differences of each product before you purchase the insurance.
+Each company may have a difference between the same product, and each company may sell multiple product types that may appear similar, but they may have nuances that may make a big difference to the owner such as the return of premium clause.

-Whole life insurance is a type of life insurance which is meant to be permanent and last for an insured person’s “whole life”.
-Whole life insurance has a level premium structure (the premiums due are the same each year), and will build cash value over time.
+Whole life insurance is a type of life insurance that is meant to be permanent and last for an insured person’s “whole life”.
+Whole life insurance has a level premium structure (the premiums due are the same each year) and will build cash value over time.
 Whole life insurance is also eligible to receive dividend payments from the life insurance company.

 Whole life insurance policies guarantee that the cash value will build at least at a certain rate if all payments are made on time, but the dividend payment will increase the rate at which value can build.
 The amount paid by the dividend payment is dependent upon the performance of the company over the previous year, and the rate paid is multiplied by the existing cash value of the policy.